Time: 9:55 - 10:20

-Lessons of the Taylor Review
+Lessons from the Taylor Review

 Matthew Taylor has been Chief Executive of the RSA since November 2006.
 During this time the Society has substantially increased its output of research and innovation, has provided new routes to support charitable initiatives of its